-Employee contributions are calculated on a sliding scale based on a percentage of their gross pay.
+Employee contributions are calculated on a sliding scale based on a percentage of their pensionable pay.
 The Council, scheduled and admitted bodies are required to make contributions determined by the Fund's actuary to maintain the solvency of the Fund.
-The following table shows a breakdown of the total amount of employers' and employees' contributions.
+The following table shows a breakdown of the total amount of employee contributions.